-If you know the applicant who is submitting PS Form 1093, then you can verify the form.

-- If you do not know the person, then you must obtain two forms of valid identification, one being a photo ID, with PS Form 1093.
+- If you know the applicant who is submitting PS Form 1093, then you can verify the form. - If you do not know the person, then you must obtain two forms of valid ID, one being a photo ID with PS Form 1093.
 Social security cards are not acceptable as identification.
-The applicant must present one of the following photo IDs: - Drivers license - Military, government, or an established corporate identification card - Passport

-In addition to the Photo ID, the Applicant must show positive proof that they are the bonafide occupant.
-Current utility bill intheir name, lease, etc.
+The applicant must present one of the following photo IDs: - Drivers license - Military, government, or an established corporate identification card - Passport - In addition to the photo ID, the applicant must show positive proof that they are the bonafide occupant.
+Current utility bill in their name, lease, etc.